Medical-Legal Guide

 • The record should explain what improved, what remains, and why.

-What the term means in plain language
+What Maximum Medical Improvement (MMI) Explained means in plain language

 The idea of MMI usually enters the picture after months of treatment, therapy, follow-up, or specialist care.
 By that point, the key question is no longer simply whether the patient is improving, but whether additional routine treatment is likely to produce a meaningful change compared with the current functional baseline.